karpaty-lviv/Algorithms-Homework-3/README.md

 ### For Linux users

-On Linux is all the same, but with slitely different commands
+On Linux is all the same, but with slightly different commands

 ```powershell
 make